University General Course Catalog 2022-2023

 Transfer to the University of Nevada, Reno

-Use the transfer agreement and the degree planner (available by clicking Icon Capture42Active-Hidden2021-10-21 20:24:062021-10-21 20:24:06at the top right of this page) to build your plan for graduation with your advisor.
+Use the and the degree planner (available by clicking Icon Capture42Active-Hidden2021-10-21 20:24:062021-10-21 20:24:06at the top right of this page) to build your plan for graduation with your advisor.
 Course substitutions not identified on the transfer agreement require UNR advisor approval.
 If a major-to-major transfer agreement is not available for your transfer institution, please check the General Core agreement if available.
 If neither is available, access Transferology to assist in your planning.

 Graduation Requirements